drmibell/node-red-contrib-queue-gate/README.md

 Control messages can have values representing commands that change the state of the gate: `open`, `close`, `toggle`, `queue`, or `default`.
 Messages that control the queue are `trigger`, `flush`, and `reset`.
 The (case-insensitive) strings representing these commands are set by the user when the node is deployed.
 If a control message is received but not recognized, there is no output or change of state, and the node reports an error.

 When first deployed or after a `default` command, the gate is in the user-selected state defined by `Default State`.
+(See below regarding persistence.)
 When a valid control message is received, the gate performs one of the following actions:

 <img  src="https://github.com/drmibell/node-red-contrib-queue-gate/blob/master/images/actions.png?raw=true">
 where flush = send all queued messages; reset = delete all queued messages; dequeue = send oldest message in queue.

 The specified behaviors of the `queueing` state (flush before opening, reset before closing, and reset before default) can be reversed by sending a sequence of commands, i.e., [reset, open], [flush, close] or [flush, default].

+Since version 1.3.0, the effect of the `toggle` command depends on the option selected using the `Toggle between open and queueing` checkbox.
+In the default (unchecked) case, the node toggles between the `open` and `closed` states.
+When the option is selected, the node toggles between the `open` and `queueing` states, with the queue being flushed each time the `open` state is entered.
+(Thanks to Simon Walters for suggesting and helping to implement this feature.)

+Users should be aware that in each of the three states the node will not respond to one or more types of control message (indicated by `nop` in table).
+This should be taken into account when selecting the `Default State` and designing flows.

 ## Node status
 The state of the gate is indicated by a status object: